Kegel Exercises for Men

 Kegel exercises help strengthen your pelvic muscles.
 Pelvic muscles hold your pelvic organs, such as your bladder, in place.
-These exercises help prevent or control problems with urine incontinence (leakage).
+Kegel exercises help prevent or control certain conditions, such as urine incontinence (leakage) or sexual dysfunction.

 How will I know I am using the correct muscles?

-When you urinate, stop and start the flow of urine several times.
-You will become familiar with how it feels to tighten and relax your pelvic muscles.
-Once you are used to Kegel exercises, you can do them at any time.
+Pelvic muscles are the muscles you use to control urine flow.
+To target these muscles, stop and start the flow of urine several times.
+This will help you become familiar with how it feels to tighten and relax these muscles.

-- You cannot feel your muscles tighten or relax.
+- You cannot feel your pelvic muscles tighten or relax.

 - You have questions or concerns about your condition or care.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.